trombik/ansible-role-fab_manager/README.md

 ## For all users

-The role does _NOT_ install:
+The role assume that the `postgresql` version is 13, in which trusted extension is supported.

+While the application runs fine on a host with 2 GB memory, `webpack` requires a lot of memory.
+Make sure the host has enough memory.
+Adjust `NODE_OPTIONS` environment variable with `--max-old-space-size` accordingly.

+# Requirements

 * `git`
 * `postgresql`
 * `redis`
 * `ruby`
-* `supervisor`

-_You_ should install them.

-The role assume that the `postgresql` version is 13, in which white-listed extensions are supported.

-# Requirements

-None
+* `supervisor`, or other application manager to run rails application

+See an example at [requirements.yml](requirements.yml).

 # Role Variables